-This plan, SCAN Inspired by women for women, is offered by SCAN Health Plan.
+This plan, SCAN Balance, is offered by SCAN Health Plan.
 (When this Evidence of Coverage says "we," "us," or "our," it means SCAN Health Plan.
-When it says "plan" or "our plan," it means SCAN Inspired by women for women.)
+When it says "plan" or "our plan," it means SCAN Balance.)

 This document is available for free in Spanish and Chinese.